 The Vassar Libraries effectively merge traditional materials with newer technologies, giving students extraordinary access to a broad range of print materials (books, journals, manuscripts, rare books, and archives) and electronic resources (electronic journals, indexes, full-text indexes, databases, web-based resources, and videos).
+Vassar College is a government documents depository and has been part of the Federal Depository Library Program since 1943.
 The library routinely schedules programs and workshops to teach students how to utilize these resources efficiently.

 Frances Lehman Loeb Art Center

-The Frances Lehman Loeb Art Center houses one of the oldest college art collections in the country.
-The collection contains more than 19,000 paintings, sculptures, prints, drawings, and photographs spanning the history of art from ancient Egypt to contemporary America.
+The Frances Lehman Loeb Art Center houses one of the oldest college art collections in the country and has been named one of “the best university art museums in America” by Architectural Digest.
+The collection contains more than 21,000 paintings, sculptures, prints, drawings, and photographs spanning the history of art from ancient Egypt to the present.
 It is particularly noted for its collection of 19th- and 20th-century European and American art, Greek and Roman sculpture and ceramics, Old Master prints, 19th-century British watercolors and drawings, and photographs.
-In addition to the main gallery, the Lehman Loeb Art Center also includes a sculpture garden, a project gallery for short-term exhibitions related to academic work, a seminar room where members of the campus community can request particular works to be brought for close examination, and a state-of-the-art computerized collection catalogue/imaging system.
+In addition to the main gallery, the Art Center also includes a sculpture garden; a project gallery for short-term exhibitions related to academic work; the Hoene Hoy Photography Gallery; a seminar room where members of the campus community can request particular works to be brought for close examination; and an online searchable collection database.

 Computing and Information Services

 Computing and Information Services (CIS) creates and manages a campus environment to enable the productive use of information technologies for teaching, learning, research, administration and outreach.